Gamma World: Fourth edition (1992)

-TSR's Gamma World development team announced at Gen Con 1993 that no further products would be released for the 4th edition.
+TSR's Gamma World development team announced at Gen Con 1993 that no further products would be released for the fourth edition.
 They also announced that TSR had restarted development of Metamorphosis Alpha to Omega, but that the manuscript would be completed using the Amazing Engine rules.

-Fifth Edition (2000)
+Fifth edition (2000)

-The 5th version of Gamma World was a supplement for the science-fiction game Alternity.
+The fifth edition of Gamma World was a supplement for the science-fiction game Alternity.
 (In a nod to Gamma Worlds reputation for being repeatedly revised, the book's back cover states "That's right, it's the return of the Gamma World".)
 The Gamma World Campaign Setting (ISBN 0-7869-1629-X) was a 192-page softcover book written by Andy Collins and Jeff Grubb, published in 2000 by Wizards of the Coast (WOTC), only a month after WOTC announced its cancellation of the Alternity line.
 This version of Gamma World is unique as the only one not to have accessories or supplements.